2xFancy Yellow

 Sources

-1. South Africa: One of the most renowned locations for diamond mining, which also produces orange diamonds.
+• South Africa: One of the world's leading regions for diamond mining, including orange diamonds.

 prices